LandRegistry/acceptance-tests-lib/README.md

 ### Running the tests in the vagrant image

-Navigate to the acceptance test repoistory
+Navigate to the acceptance test repository

 ```
 cd apps/acceptance-tests/